Middlewares

 Use fetch middleware when you need to:

-- Control whether fetch is called - Short-circuit requests, return cached responses without hitting the network
+- Control whether fetch is called (short-circuit, return cached responses)

-- Replace the fetch implementation - Use XHR, mock responses, or alternative HTTP clients
+- Replace the fetch implementation (use XHR, mock responses, alternative clients)

-- Transform the response - Return a completely different Response object
+- Transform the response (return a different Response object)

-- Wrap the network call - Add retry logic, circuit breakers, or request queuing at the fetch level
+- Wrap the network call (add retry logic, circuit breakers, request queuing)

 Use hooks when you need to: